willianantunes/willianantunes.com/content/blog/2022/04/2022-04-16-estimating-an-initial-redis-setup-through-locust.md

 ## Conclusion

 When I thought I was in trouble because of the short time I had to estimate the Redis instance, Locust was there!
-I really believed it would consume lots of time because you have to write the scripts yourself, but it's the opposite, even with a non-HTTP system, such as Redis.
-Furthermore, [Locust's API](https://docs.locust.io/en/stable/api.html) seems simple, and it was easy to follow for what I needed.
+I really believed it would consume lots of time because you have to write the scripts yourself.
+However, it's the opposite, even with a non-HTTP system, such as Redis.
+Furthermore, [Locust's API](https://docs.locust.io/en/stable/api.html) is simple, and it was easy to follow for what I needed.

 [See everything we did here on GitHub](https://github.com/willianantunes/tutorials/tree/master/2022/04/load-testing-redis-locust).